spokestack/spokestack.io/content/docs/React Native/getting-started.md

 Before running `pod install`, make sure to make the following edits.

 react-native-spokestack makes use of relatively new APIs only available in iOS 13+.
-Make sure to set your deployment target to iOS 13 at the top of your Podfile:
+Set your deployment target to iOS 13 at the top of your Podfile:

 ```ruby
 platform :ios, '13.0'